Chapter 18: The Property

 On the porch, a man stepped out.

 Quilted vest over a flannel shirt.
 No coat.
-He stood with his hands in his vest pockets, surveying the clearing and the tree line and the frozen marshland beyond with the unhurried composure of a man checking his property before dinner.
+He stood with his hands in his vest pockets, scanning the clearing and the tree line and the frozen marshland beyond with the unhurried composure of a man checking his property before dinner.
 Fifty, maybe.
 Trim.
 Jaw clean-shaven, hair silvered at the temples.
-He watched the men load the van the way you’d watch landscapers finish a job — mildly interested, already thinking about the next thing.
+He watched the men load the van — mildly interested, already thinking about the next thing.
+Then he adjusted a box in the van’s cargo area, squaring it against the wheel well with the heel of his hand — the particular fussiness of a man who could not tolerate disorder, not in his filing system and not in the placement of a box in a van.

 Garrett Steen.